convexset/meteor-flow-router-tree/README.md

 ```
 where `context`, `redirect` and `stop` are as outlined in [FlowRouter triggers](https://github.com/kadirahq/flow-router/#triggers) (see this for use of [`stop`](https://github.com/kadirahq/flow-router/#stopping-the-callback-with-triggers)).

+The parameters passed into the `AccessCheck` argument map, if any, will be the same as outlined in the Options above, based on the parameters outlined in the `actionFactory` (with inheritance from parent nodes as necessary).

 #### Additional Properties and Methods (Post Creation)